Why is investing in the best email marketing tool for your company important?

 Another great SMB solution is AWeber.
 Unlike some other email marketing tools, they market their services specifically for this market.

-With AWeber, you have access to a variety of list-building materials, as well as templates to create the perfect backdrop for your email content.
+With AWeber, you have access to a variety of list-building materials, as well as templates to create the perfect backdrop for your bulk emails’ content.
 Automation of emails is easy, to keep you working on more important things.
-There’s also a variety of mobile apps to help send those emails away from the computer.
+There’s also a variety of mobile apps to help send bulk emails away from the computer.
 I like the fact that AWeber allows you to collaborate with others using the same user account, which reduces the need to sync information from many sources.

 Another selling point is the Pennsylvania-based customer service team, which is available 24/7.
 Do keep in mind, however, that this program ONLY does the email side of things.
-You’ll need other programs for CRM.
+You’ll need other programs for CRM, Google analytics, etc.

-It’s important to note that it is said that AWeber has excellent deliverability because all email subscribers must be double opt-in.
+It’s important to note that it is said that AWeber has excellent deliverability because all email subscribers must double opt-in.
 This means that even if you want to migrate to AWeber, your subscribers must opt-in again to your list on AWeber.
+This is a unique requirement among email service providers, and may prove difficult or frustrating for some email subscribers.

 Here is a snapshot of Aweber features:

 Need something with a permanently-free option?
 Benchmark offers a limited-feature free version of their software if you only send 250 emails per month.
-So, if you’re just starting out, this is a great way to grow your business while saving money.
+So, if you’re just starting out with email editors, this is a great way to grow your business while saving money.
 However, there’s definitely something for everyone.
 After all, there are plans even if you have tens of thousands of subscribers.

 Here’s a summary of Benchmark features: